An Awesome Scotland Road Trip Part 2

 The Kelpies, Falkirk

 The Kelpies are a magnificent feat of engineering.
 Standing 30 metres high and weighing 300 tonnes each, they contain approximately 18,000 individual pieces.
 The Kelpies are a really creative structure that almost resembles a 3-dimensional jigsaw puzzle.
-Like it was built using numbers to know where every piece went.
-It’s cleverly positioned with the canal boats able to pass through the middle.
+It was built using numbers to know where every piece went; it’s cleverly positioned, with the canal boats able to pass through the middle.

 Kelpies derive from Scottish folklore.
-They are malicious aquatic spirits, with links to human sacrifice.
+They are malevolent aquatic spirits linked to human sacrifice.
 As this crazy concept eventually died out, the story of the kelpies was used as a deterrent to keep children away from dangerous bodies of water.
-The reason The Kelpies in Falkirk resemble horses is because the story goes that the Kelpie was a shape-shifting spirit that most often appeared in the form of a horse.
+The Kelpies in Falkirk resemble horses because the legend says they were shape-shifting spirits that most often appeared as horses.

 I had wanted to see and photograph these for years.
-Sadly, I couldn’t photograph them after dark, as planned, for reasons explained shortly.
-But we made it to them and that was the important thing.
+Sadly, I couldn’t photograph them after dark as planned, for reasons I’ll explain shortly.
+But we made it to them, and that was the important thing.

 20210604 Road Trip to Scotland 121